Our customized executive coaching engagements are designed to grow leaders, prepare expectant parents, and move organizations forward.

 - Through initial self-assessment and data-collection, the Coachee’s goals, strengths and development areas are identified.
 Coaching supports the building of critical self-awareness by helping the Coachee understand where their self-perceptions are accurate and where there may be gaps with others’ assessment of them.
-Various assessment tools and 360 evaluations may be used.

 - Based on the assessment findings, the coaching focus is clarified, typically on 3-5 prioritized areas.
-Goals are identified with clear, specific and measurable/observable outcomes (“speak clearly and concisely in team meetings” vs “improve my communication skills”).
+Goals are identified with clear, specific and measurable/observable outcomes (“speak clearly and concisely in team meetings” vs. “improve my communication skills”).
 Focus is on steady, realistic and achievable successes.

 - An Individualized Development Plan (IDP) serves as a roadmap for the coaching engagement.
 The IDP creates structure, accountability and alignment of key parties.
 This plan can be shared with the Sponsor, or can remain confidential.
-(If your organization has a preferred format for IDPs, we can work with that, or suggest a template.)

 - At the completion of the engagement, progress is assessed and focus areas are set for the future.